lindaxeva/datablix/README.md

 # Datablix

 Meet Datablix.
-You hand it a CSV file, and it answers two questions you probably should be asking yourself:
+You hand it your CSV file, and it answers two questions you probably should be asking yourself:

 1. **Is this data still fresh, or has it gone off?**